nesajov/fastai-pytorch-cpp-inference/README.md

 It converts a pretrained fastai/PyTorch model to Torch Script.
 Then, a C++ application loads serialized PyTorch model.
-Finaly, an image is presented to the model and classification results are displayed.
+Finally, an image is presented to the model and classification results are displayed.

 Run git clone https://github.com/nesajov/fastai-pytorch-cpp-inference.git in order to clone this repository.